Zakkaruu/blog/_posts/2021-06-16-setting-up-a-trunk-port-for-use-with-vmware-workstation.md

 # Update 2024-02-09

 I recently tried to set something like this up in Windows 11 and found out that Intel does not support it.
-I a bit of time looking for a workaround and did not find anything convenient.
+I took a bit of time looking for a workaround and did not find anything convenient.
 There seems to be methods if you use Windows Server and a combination of NIC teaming and VLANs, but I didn't feel it was really a good solution.

 For more information, [see this link from Intel](https://www.intel.com/content/www/us/en/support/articles/000087483/ethernet-products.html).